direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 How It Works (To Be Available Soon)
 ***********************************

-If your are interrested to know why DCE exists and how it can works, you should read this document `Experimentation Tools for Networking Research <http://cutebugs.net/files/thesis.pdf>`_ (and in particular the chapter 4) written by the principal author of DCE Mathieu Lacage.
+If you are interested to know why DCE exists and how it can work, you should read this document `Experimentation Tools for Networking Research <http://cutebugs.net/files/thesis.pdf>`_ (and in particular the chapter 4) written by the principal author of DCE, Mathieu Lacage.
 Also you can read the sources too.

 Introduction
 ============

 You know that the goal of DCE is to execute actual binaries within |ns3|.
-More precisely a binary executed by DCE perceives time and space of |ns3|, rather than the real environnenent.
+More precisely a binary executed by DCE perceives time and space of |ns3|, rather than the real environment.

 To do this, DCE does a job equivalent to an operating system like: